pbprasad99/algorithmic_pareto/docs/Algorithms/Trees/Introduction.md

 For quite some time, there used to be great confusion in my mind about the exact nature of a tree.
 # --8<-- [start:blog]
 Some sources defined trees as undirected graphs and others said they were directed graphs.
 Some said that trees must have a root and others said, not really.
-It Took me some time to understand that there are in fact two different species of 'trees'.
+It turns out that there are in fact two different species of 'trees'.

 Generally, when we talk about trees we are talking about ***rooted*** trees and to be even more specific, [***rooted out-trees***](https://www.cs.umd.edu/class/fall2019/cmsc420-0201/Lects/lect03-trees.pdf){target="_blank"}.
 These are linked recursive data structures in which there is a strict parent-child relationship between nodes.
 The root node in a rooted tree does not have a parent.
 All other nodes do.
 There are no cycles and edges are directed from parent down to its children.